Count the Cost: Budget Tips for Your South Korea Trip

 Enjoy a discount that is only available for foreign nationals!

 If you are required to fill out the South Korea visa application form, make sure that the currency you will use to indicate your estimate travel costs is USD.
 Moreover, the amount you'll put in should not go over the money you have in your bank account.

 To be on the safe side, aim to show that you have $100 per day to spend.

-If you’re planning to get the Discover Seoul Pass, know that it also doubles as a T-Money card so you don’t have to buy a separate one!
-Read more about it here: Discover Seoul Pass: Your Key to the City
+If you’re planning to get the Discover Seoul Pass, remember that it also doubles as a T-Money card so you don’t have to buy a separate one!

 South Korea is one of the most technologically advanced countries in Asia where free hotspots are available everywhere, but most public networks are known to collect, intercept, and share user data.
 A VPN is a great way to protect your digital privacy and security so you can enjoy free services with peace of mind, and one with a South Korea server can ensure high-speed connections in the country.
 Learn more about the best VPN for South Korea here.

-How about a budget of ₱16,000 for 7 days?
-Some travelers have done it, and here's their usual breakdown:
+How about a budget of ₱16,000 for 7 days (around $305)?
+Some Filipino travelers have done it, and here's their usual breakdown:

 Airfare + Taxes: ₱6,500 (watch out for seat sales!)